Rust Error Handling, Demystified

 Alice: It was a lot… Again, many, many thanks because it really helps to organized my thoughts about errors management.

 There is, may be, one last thing I would like to discuss with you.
 I know, I’m still a young Padawan, and most of my projects are just experiments I tinker with on weekends.
-Ok, but I’m wondering how errors are managed in more “serious” code.
+Ok, ok, ok… But I’m wondering how errors are managed in more “serious” code.
 I mean, I would like to learn more so that I will not be “lost” while reading code from others on GitHub.
-More importantly, I would like to put in place the good practices, up front, so that I can transition happily my project to production code.
+More importantly, I would like to put in place the good practices, up front, so that I can transition happily to production.

 Bob: Help you in this quest, I can.
-And since you already know almost everything you need ti know, I propose we follow this path:
+And since you already know almost everything you need to know, I propose we follow this path:

 1. First, we’ll recap what we’d like to see — and actually live with — when it comes to error management.
 Kind of like a wish list, if you will.
 I don’t have much to add here, since you already have the answers.